AcharAnusha/Community_living_database/README.md

 ## How to run?

-Install dependencies and specify host, user, database and password to mysql.connecttor (in streamlit-and-mysql-ui/database.py), create database and run using streamlit run app.py This will start the Streamlit server, and you can access the application in your web browser at http://localhost:8501.
+Install dependencies and specify host, user, database and password to mysql.connector (in streamlit-and-mysql-ui/database.py), create database and run using streamlit run app.py This will start the Streamlit server, and you can access the application in your web browser at http://localhost:8501.